 Protect your household

 Do not have visitors inside your home.
-You or your landlord must not add new members to your household during the pandemic.
+You or your landlord must not add new tenants to a shared bedroom during the pandemic.

 If you live in an apartment building, do not visit common indoor recreational spaces, like apartment gyms.

 You can use outdoor common spaces at your apartment building if you wear a face covering and stay 6 feet apart from others.
 You should not use shared equipment or furniture, like barbecue grills.
 Have safer outdoor gatherings during the pandemic.

 Create a shared emergency contact list.
 Make sure to include information about the nearest hospital.

 Consider creating a quarantine area within your home for people who are sick.

 Share your knowledge